-During or since the end of the financial year no Director of the Company has received or become entitled to receive a benefit because of a contract made by the Company with the Director, or with a firm of which the Director is a member, or with an entity in which the Director has a substantial financial interest.
+During the year Breast Cancer Trials entered into a contract with an entity that has a mutual director for the supply of services at a fair commercial rate.
+The total value of this contract for the year is less than \$30,000.
+Aside from this, no other director during or since the end of the financial year has received or become entitled to receive a benefit because of a contract made by the Company with the Director, or with a firm of which the Director is a member, or with an entity in which the Director has a substantial financial interest.